LL10GEMAC IP Core Datasheet

 Figure 7: Transmit interface timing diagram

-The process of packet transmission can be described as follows.
+The packet transmission process is as follows.

-(5) Upon finding the last data is found (tx_axis_tvalid/tx_axis_tlast/tx_axis_tready =1b), the IP ready (tx_axis_tready) is de-asserted to 0b, pausing data transmission to allow the IP to complete post-processing of the packet.
-In this cycle, tx_axis_tkeep indicates the byte enable of the last data, which may be equal to 1111b (4-byte valid), 0111b (3-byte valid), 0011b (2-byte valid), or 0001b (1-byte valid).
+5) When the last data is detected (tx_axis_tvalid, tx_axis_tlast, tx_axis_tready are set to 1b), the IP de-asserts tx_axis_tready to 0b, pausing data transmission to complete post-processing of the packet.
+During this cycle, tx_axis_tkeep indicates the byte enable for the last data, which can be 1111b (4 bytes valid), 0111b (3 bytes valid), 0011b (2 bytes valid), or 0001b (1-byte valid).

 Receive Interface